 The best seating arrangement for social distancing is one where students (and faculty) can safely enter the classroom in a socially distant way and stay socially distant the entirety of class.
 Here are a few options for classroom arrangements:

-A traditional style of classroom set up can still work in a socially distant classroom.
+A traditional style of classroom setup can still work in a socially distant classroom.
 In this arrangement, students are sat at least 6 feet apart facing the professor.
 The professor is behind a wall of plexiglass and teaches facing towards the students.
 The students are encouraged to always wear a mask and stay facing forward.
 The professor will likely need to use a microphone in this set up so they can be easily understood.

 You may want to consider a “teaching in the round” classroom style for the upcoming semester.
 Arrange tables or desks around the perimeter of the room, at least 6 feet apart.
 Students should face forward the entire class.
-This classroom style is preferable if you have in-class discussions.
+This classroom-style is preferable if you have in-class discussions.

 You may also want to consider meeting outside as often as possible throughout the semester.
-Siting outside of a traditional classroom has long been a treat for college students, and this time is no different.
+Sitting outside of a traditional classroom has long been a treat for college students, and this time is no different.
 Teaching outside makes it easy for students to remain 6 feet or more apart.
 It is easier for students to take mask breaks if they are already outside.
 Many universities or colleges have outdoor learning spaces.
 You can utilize these whenever the weather allows.

 Additional Considerations for Teaching During Covid-19

 There should be no sharing of classroom equipment without sanitizing before and after use.
-White boards should not be shared by students until the pandemic is under control.
-You may consider assigning less group work, unless it can be completed in an online setting.
-Lab classes may need to be less hands on or experiential for the time being.
+Whiteboards should not be shared by students until the pandemic is under control.
+You may consider assigning less group work unless it can be completed in an online setting.
+Lab classes may need to be less hands-on or experiential for the time being.